chipsenkbeil/senkbeil.org/content/posts/011-gpg-and-yubikey-part-6-setting-up-yubikeys.md

 Mention use of subkeys to keep separate from primary key Mention creating 4096 with individual capabilities
 - Point out issue encountered when gave one subkey multiple capabilities

+To prevent subkeys from being removed from your offline .gnupg directory (it's offline, right ;)?), after keytocard make sure you quit without saving.
+If you use keytocard and then quit and confirm save, the subkeys are removed from local keyring and unless you have a back-up - they're now only on the yubikey without a way to get them back out.

 ### Moving my GPG key to YubiKey